rodrigobustamante/bice-challenge/README.md

 The technical requirement for develop this service is use [NodeJS](https://nodejs.org/), with the [Serverless Framework](https://serverless.com).

+[Link to the service](https://8iubcq49tk.execute-api.us-east-1.amazonaws.com/dev), running in an AWS Lambda (λ)

 ## 2. Project Structure

 The folder structure with their definitions is the next: